+In every construction site, it is important to have someone who knows how to operate equipment properly, companies like Forklift Training Systems offers a train the trainer course for the forklift trainers, visit Forklift Training Systems website for more info.
 Working alone can be a rather iffy proposition in any workplace, but it’s especially more dangerous when you work on a construction site.
-Many companies try to avoid letting their employees work alone if it’s possible, and they a lot of them also invest in high-tech lone worker safety solutions.
+Many companies try to avoid letting their employees work alone if it’s possible, often put them through a full barrage of relevant safety courses, and a lot of them also invest in high-tech lone worker safety solutions.

 - Have first aid kits handy.
 Just because you don’t want to get hurt doesn’t mean that you absolutely won’t get hurt.
 Accidents happen, and you need to be prepared for any emergency.
 That’s why if you need to work alone, that place has to have first aid materials nearby so you can access them when you need them.